EcoHack: World Parks Congress Edition

-For nearly three years now, we've been building tools, creating visualizations, and telling stories about our environment and the science that helps us understand and protect it.
-EcoHack is our attempt to bring together a diverse community of scientists, hackers, designers and other doers that want to tell those stories with us.
+For over three years now, we've been building tools, creating visualizations, and telling stories about our environment and the science that helps us understand and protect it.
+EcoHack is our attempt to bring together a diverse community of scientists, hackers, designers and others who want to tell those stories with us.

 What is EcoHack?